jdlubrano/light_switch-rb/README.md

 ## Contributing
 Fork this repo and submit a pull request.

+If you find a bug or have a feature request, please open a GitHub issue.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).